brianglass/anastasis/files/trithekti.md

 Psalm 54

 Give ear to my prayer, O God, and do not despise my supplication; attend to me, and hear me.
 I was grieved in my meditation, and troubled by the voice of the foe and the tribulation of the sinner.
 Because they cast iniquity upon me, and in anger they were indignant with me.
 My heart was troubled within me, and fear of death fell on me.
 Fear and trembling came upon me, and darkness covered me.
-And I said: Who will give me wings like a doveÂ’s, and I shall fly away and find rest.
+And I said: Who will give me wings like a dove’s, and I shall fly away and find rest.
 See, I have gone far away in my flight, and have encamped in the wilderness.
 I waited for God who saves me from faint-heartedness and from storm.
 O Lord, drown and divide their tongues; because I have seen iniquity and wrangling in the city.
 Day and night it will go round upon its walls, and lawlessness and toil are in its midst, and injustice.
 Usury and fraud have not left its streets.
 For if an enemy had reviled me, I would have endured it.
 And if one who hated me had boasted against me, I would have hidden from him.
 But it was you, a man my equal, my guide and my friend.
-Who made sweet the food we ate together; we walked in harmony in the GodÂ’s house.
+Who made sweet the food we ate together; we walked in harmony in the God’s house.
 Let death come upon them, and let them go down alive into hell.
 For evil is in their dwellings and in their midst.
 But I cried to God and the Lord heard me.
 At evening and morning and at midday I shall speak and declare, and he will listen to my voice.
 He will redeem my soul in peace from those who draw near me, for in crowds they were about me.
 God will hear and he who is before the ages will humble them.
 For there is no change with them, because they have not feared God; he has stretched out his hand to repay.
 They have defiled his covenant; they have been divided by the wrath from his presence, and their have drawn near.
 Their words were smoother than oil, yet they are javelins.
 Cast your care on the Lord, and he will support you; he will not let the just waver for ever.
 But you, O God, will bring them down to the pit of destruction.
 Men of bloodshed and deceit will not live out half their days; but I, Lord, shall hope in you. ****

 Psalm 90

-One who dwells in the help of the Most High will live under the protection of the of the God of heaven, will say to the Lord, Â‘You are my protector and my refuge, my God, and I shall hope in himÂ’.
+One who dwells in the help of the Most High will live under the protection of the of the God of heaven, will say to the Lord, ‘You are my protector and my refuge, my God, and I shall hope in him’.
 For he will deliver you from the snare of hunters, and from the word which troubles.
 He will overshadow you with his wings, and beneath his feathers you will hope; his truth will encircle you with a shield.
 You will not be afraid of terror by night, of the arrow that flies by day.
 Of the thing that prowls in the darkness, of mishap and the noonday devil.
 A thousand may fall at your side, and ten thousand at your right, but it will not come near you.
 But with your eyes you will observe, and see the reward of sinners.
 For you, Lord, are my hope: you have made the Most High your refuge.
 Evils will not approach you, nor a scourge draw near your dwelling.
 Because he has given orders to his Angels about you, to guard you in all your ways.
 They will bear you on their hands, lest you dash your foot against a stone.
-You will walk on asp and basilisk, and trample down lion and dragon. Â‘Because he hoped in me, I shall deliver him; I shall shelter him, because he knew my name.
+You will walk on asp and basilisk, and trample down lion and dragon.
+‘Because he hoped in me, I shall deliver him; I shall shelter him, because he knew my name.
 He will cry to me, and I shall hear him, I am with him in trouble; I shall rescue him and glorify him.
-I shall fill him with length of days, and show him my salvationÂ’.
+I shall fill him with length of days, and show him my salvation’.

 Glory.
 Both now.
 Alleluia (